microsoft/azure-pipelines-extensions/Extensions/TeamCity/Src/readme.md

 # TeamCity&trade; artifacts for Release management

-This extension is an integration point for TeamCity&trade; with Release management in VS Team Services.
+This extension is an integration point for TeamCity&trade; with Release management in Azure DevOps.
 With this extension, you can deploy artifacts from TeamCity&trade; builds using Release management.

-**Note:** This extension work only with VS Team Services and TFS "15" RC onwards.
+**Note:** This extension work only with Azure DevOps and TFS "15" RC onwards.

 ## Usage
 This extension provides a service endpoint to connect to TeamCity&trade; account.
 Once connected, you can link a build artifact from the TeamCity&trade; project and deploy the same using Release management orchestration service.